Sarah Bednarz, Texas AM University, From the On The Cutting Edge activity collection

 Teaching Tips | Science | Pedagogy |

-To be specific the learning goals for this lesson that come from the driving question of "What are the causes and effects of ENSO?" are:
+This lesson revolves around the driving question of "What are the causes and effects of ENSO?"

-- The student will learn the economic impact of an El Niño using Peru as an example.
+- Students learn about some of the possible economic impacts of El Niño using Peru as an example.

-- The student will understand the various policies that the Peruvian government should establish to mitigate the negative economic impact from an El Niño.
+- Students understand the various policies that the Peruvian government could establish to mitigate the negative economic impacts from El Niño.

-- The student will learn how to analyze satellite data as presented on a map.
+- Students learn how to analyze satellite data as presented on a map.

-- The student will hone oral presentation and group collaboration skills.
+- Student hone oral presentation and group collaboration skills.